QuantEcon/lecture-source-py/source/rst/sci_libs.rst

 * low with probability 0.2

-Your task is to simulate a sequence of monthly volatility states according to this rule
+Your task is to simulate a sequence of monthly volatility states according to this rule.

-Set the length of the sequence to ``n = 100000`` and start in the high state
+Set the length of the sequence to ``n = 100000`` and start in the high state.

-Implement a pure Python version, a Numba version and a Cython version, and compare speeds
+Implement a pure Python version, a Numba version and a Cython version, and compare speeds.

-To test your code, evaluate the fraction of time that the chain spends in the low state
+To test your code, evaluate the fraction of time that the chain spends in the low state.

-If your code is correct, it should be about 2/3
+If your code is correct, it should be about 2/3.